 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

-Women, youth and other marginalized groups will be supported with targeted technical, financial and entrepreneurial capacity building and support, including from the public and private sectors and civil society, in order to promote their engagement, ownership, employment opportunities and incomes in agribusiness, thereby benefiting 1.1 million women and bolstering development for the entire region.
+Women, youth and other marginalized groups will be supported with targeted technical, financial and entrepreneurial capacity building and support, including from the public and private sectors and civil society, in order to promote their engagement, ownership, employment opportunities and incomes in agribusiness, thereby benefiting 1.1 million individual women and bolstering development for the entire region.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY